Date of Award

 The results revealed no practical differences in levels of student engagement between basic skills curricular learning community and comparison group participants.
 One engagement variable--personal encouragement and support--significantly and positively contributed to student persistence from year one to year two.
 Being in a basic skills curricular learning community significantly and positively contributed to student persistence, with participants being 1.272 times more likely to persist than those students in the comparison group; however, the analysis did not allow for causal conclusions between curricular learning community participation, student engagement, and persistence.
 The inclusion of group (learning community or comparison group) and engagement variables in the logistic regression model did not substantially increase correctly predicting student persistence.
 The results and limitations of this study suggest the need for continued research on basic skills curricular learning communities as an intervention strategy designed to strengthen the academic skills of underprepared students, facilitate student engagement, and foster student persistence

 McIntosh, Joshua Grant, "The Impact of Curricular Learning Communities on Furthering the Engagement and Persistence Of Academically Underprepared Students at Community Colleges" (2012).
 Higher Education - Dissertations.
-Paper 57.
+57.